The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 The evidence is read through practical commercial experience, separating useful signals from noise and flagging gaps rather than guessing figures.

-Hand over three priorities
+Hand over practical priorities

 Why this matters now